KAB47/OOP-Bank-Account-Management-System/README.md

 ### Methods

 #### `__init__(balance: list[int])`
-- Initializes the `Bank` instance with a list of account balances.
+- Initialises the `Bank` instance with a list of account balances.

 #### `is_valid_account(account: int) -> bool`
 - Checks if an account number is valid.